jomarrparoan/snoopy-affirmations/README.md

-# Snoopy's Affirmations 🐕

-A delightful, Snoopy-themed website that spreads joy and positivity through personalized affirmations and compliments!

-## Features ✨

-- **Mood-Based Affirmations**: Choose your current mood and get personalized positive messages
-- **Beautiful Snoopy Design**: Charming, eye-pleasing design with Snoopy-themed elements
-- **User Contributions**: Add your own affirmations to help spread positivity
-- **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Smooth Animations**: Delightful animations and interactions throughout

-## How to Use 🎯

-1. **Select Your Mood**: Choose from Happy, Sad, Stressed, Confident, Loved, or Random
-2. **Generate Affirmation**: Click the "Generate Affirmation" button to get a personalized message
-3. **Share Your Own**: Scroll down to add your own affirmations to the collection
-4. **Spread Joy**: Share the website with your friends and family!

-## Mood Categories 🌈

-- **😊 Happy**: For when you're feeling joyful and want to celebrate
-- **😢 Sad**: For when you need comfort and encouragement
-- **😰 Stressed**: For when you're feeling overwhelmed and need support
-- **💪 Confident**: For when you want to boost your self-esteem
-- **💖 Loved**: For when you want to feel appreciated and cherished
-- **🎲 Random**: For a surprise affirmation from any category

-## Getting Started 🚀

-1. Simply open `index.html` in your web browser
-2. No installation or setup required!
-3. The website works completely offline

-## Technical Details 🔧

-- **HTML5**: Semantic, accessible markup
-- **CSS3**: Modern styling with gradients, animations, and responsive design
-- **Vanilla JavaScript**: No frameworks required, pure functionality
-- **Local Storage**: Affirmations are stored locally in your browser

-## Design Features 🎨

-- **Snoopy Theme**: Dog emojis and warm, friendly colors
-- **Gradient Background**: Beautiful sky-to-grass-to-pink gradient
-- **Glass Morphism**: Modern frosted glass effect on cards
-- **Smooth Animations**: Bouncing icons, hover effects, and transitions
-- **Comic Neue Font**: Friendly, readable typography

-## Contributing 🤝

-Want to add more affirmations or improve the design?
-Feel free to:
-- Add more affirmations to the JavaScript file
-- Suggest new mood categories
-- Improve the styling or animations
-- Add new features

-## Made with Love ❤️

-This website was created to spread positivity and joy among friends.
-Every affirmation is crafted with care to uplift and encourage!

----

-*"Happiness is a warm puppy!" - Snoopy* 🐕
+# Snoopy's Affirmations

+A simple Snoopy-inspired personal website that I built to lift my friends' mood.

+## Features

+* Get affirmations based on your current mood
+* Snoopy-inspired design with a warm and welcoming look
+* Add your own affirmations for others to enjoy
+* Responsive layout for desktop, tablet, and mobile devices
+* Smooth animations and interactive elements

+## How to Use

+1. Choose the mood that matches how you're feeling.
+2. Click **Generate Affirmation** to receive a personalized message.
+3. Add your own affirmation to share positivity with others.
+4. Visit the website anytime you need a little encouragement.

+## Mood Options

+* **Happy** – Celebrate good moments.
+* **Sad** – Find comforting and encouraging messages.
+* **Stressed** – Receive calming and supportive affirmations.
+* **Confident** – Boost your confidence and motivation.
+* **Loved** – Feel appreciated and valued.
+* **Random** – Get an affirmation from any category.

+## Getting Started

+1. Open `index.html` in your web browser.
+2. Connect the project to Firebase if needed.
+3. Launch the website and start generating affirmations.

+## Built With

+* **HTML5** for the website structure
+* **CSS3** for styling, animations, and responsive design
+* **JavaScript** for interactive functionality
+* **Firebase** for storing and retrieving user-submitted affirmations

+## Design

+The website features a Snoopy-inspired theme with soft colors, gradient backgrounds, and simple animations to create a relaxing and enjoyable experience.

+## Future Improvements

+Some ideas for future updates include:

+* Adding more affirmation categories
+* Expanding the collection of affirmations
+* Allowing users to save their favorite affirmations
+* Adding more Snoopy-themed graphics
+* Providing options to share affirmations with others